ni/spec-server-proxy/README.md

 - Select a PartNumber and select the categories to import the specifications.
 - Use the specification details imported into FileGlobals.SCM_Specifications in the Test Sequence for Test Automation and measurement data logging with test conditions using the TestStand SCM Integration Workflow.

-### How to start the NI Spec Server Proxy on windows startup automatically?
+## How to start the proxy service on windows startup automatically?

 - Download the [spec-server-proxy.bat](batch_files/spec-server-proxy.bat)
 - Press **Win + R** to open the Run dialog.